openworm/ChannelWorm/README.md

   * I want to simulate ion channel diseases (channelopathies), and investigate defects in neuromuscular transmission, C. elegans movement, etc.

 ## Implementation
 As part of the OpenWorm's Muscle-Neuron-Channel [integration plan](http://docs.openworm.org/en/latest/Projects/muscle-neuron-integration/), ChannelWorm is developing based on the following components:

    * The [PyOpenWorm](https://github.com/openworm/PyOpenWorm) is the main data layer API for the knowledge base.
    * The [Django app](http://channelwormdjango-channelworm.rhcloud.com/) is being used as an interface for digitization, data representation and user interaction.
    * Collected data fits to dynamic models using [cwFitter](https://github.com/openworm/ChannelWorm/tree/master/channelworm/fitter) optimization engine.
-   * Using the OpenWorm's unittesting framework, verification tests are applied, and models are validated by [SciUnit](https://github.com/scidash/sciunit).
+   * Using the [Test suite](https://github.com/openworm/ChannelWorm/tree/master/tests), verification tests are applied, and models validating by [SciUnit](https://github.com/scidash/sciunit) testing framework.
    * Final models are generated in [NeuroML2](https://github.com/NeuroML) format, in addition to [LEMS](https://github.com/LEMS) files for simulation environments.
    * Verified models and simulations can be run in the [Geppetto](https://github.com/openworm/org.geppetto) simulation platform.